Current as of August 2020 | Download print version (in PDF)

 In general, accredited NPOs can advance their purposes by exercising the powers of non-stock corporations, listed above.

 NPOs may not engage primarily in business or economic activities.
 They may engage only in those income-generating activities expressly allowed in their governing documents (i.e., articles of incorporation) or that are necessary or incidental to the statutory objectives of the organization.
-Any profit generated from economic activities must be used in furtherance of the organization’s objectives (Corporation Code Section 87).
+Any profit generated from economic activities must be used in furtherance of the organization’s objectives (Revised Corporation Code Section 86).
 These rules apply to both accredited and unaccredited NPOs.

 NPOs may engage in lobbying activities, but such activities must conform to the norms for acceptable advocacy under Article 19 of the Civil Code.
-NPOs may not directly expend funds on “any political party or candidate or for purposes of partisan political activity” (Corporation Code Section 36(9)).
-As for campaign activities, NPOs receiving government funding and those receiving tax benefits are prohibited from making indirect or direct contributions for purposes of partisan political activity (Philippine Omnibus Election Code Section 95(b to f) and (h)).
+Foreign NPOs may not directly expend funds on “any political party or candidate or for purposes of partisan political activity” (Revised Corporation Code Section 35 (i).
+As for campaign activities, NPOs receiving government funding and those receiving tax benefits are prohibited from making indirect or direct contributions for purposes of partisan political activity (Philippine Omnibus Election Code Section 95(d-f) and (h)).

-Section 81 of the Election Code states that it is unlawful for any foreigner, whether a judicial or natural person, to aid any candidate or political party, directly or indirectly, or take part in or influence any election, or to contribute or make any expenditure in connection with any election campaign or partisan political activity.
-The Election Code also states that it is unlawful for any person, including a political party or public or private entity, to solicit or receive, directly or indirectly, any aid or contribution of whatever form or nature from any foreign national, government, or entity for the purposes of influencing the results of an election (Philippine Omnibus Election Code Sections 81 and 96).
+It is unlawful for any foreigner, whether a judicial or natural person, to aid any candidate or political party, directly or indirectly, or take part in or influence any election, or to contribute or make any expenditure in connection with any election campaign or partisan political activity (Philippine Omnibus Election Code Section 81).
+Similarly, it is unlawful for any person, including a political party or public or private entity, to solicit or receive, directly or indirectly, any aid or contribution of whatever form or nature from any foreign national, government, or entity for the purposes of influencing the results of an election (Philippine Omnibus Election Code Section 96).

 The Philippine Constitution contains general provisions obligating the state to ensure access to education for all children (Constitution Article XIV Section 4).
 It also provides that no person shall be denied “equal protection of the laws” (Constitution Article III Section 1).
 There are no provisions in the Constitution or Corporation Code, however, which explicitly address discrimination by educational institutions on the basis of race.